 The Company completed the 2020 Silver Reef exploration program in September, which consisted of airborne geophysics, a two phase drill program and prospecting and mapping.
-To date, results have been received from the Silver Reef Phase One exploration drill program, which consisted of 10 holes totaling 1,315 meters and intersected up to 521 g/t silver.
+The Silver Reef Phase One exploration drill program, consisted of 10 holes totaling 1,315 meters.
 Eight of the drill holes targeted the Main Zone, with the remaining two holes targeting the Northwest Zone.
 Both zones host silver/gold/lead/zinc mineralization within and on the margins of graphitic shears that are proximal to an altered felsic dyke (See news release September 29, 2020).